OGRECave/ogre/Docs/CodingStandards.md

 THE SOFTWARE
 -------------------------------------------------------------------------*/</pre>
     </li>
-    <li>All publicly visible classes should be declared in their own header file using the .h extension, placed in the 'include' folder of the sub-project in question, and named after the class but prefixed with 'Ogre' e.g. 'OgreMyClass.h'.
+    <li>All publicly visible classes should be declared in their own header file using the .h extension, placed in the `include` folder of the sub-project in question, and named after the class but prefixed with `Ogre` e.g. `OgreMyClass.h`.
 Only very tightly related classes should be declared in the same header file. </li>
     <li>Implementations should be placed in a source file called the same name as the class but with an extension of .cpp.</li>

-    <li>Everything must be declared inside the namespace 'Ogre'.</li>
+    <li>Everything must be declared inside the namespace `Ogre`.</li>
 </ol>

 <h3>Portablity</h3>